Recovery Wheel |

 have a special meaning to you.
 They all must be clean and free of

-negative energy, you may want to Smudge them first.
+negative energy, you may want to smudge them first.
 No anger or

 negativity is to be connected to the place or the rocks chosen to build